antaris-inc/SatOS-Payload-SDK/docs/src/payload-interface.rst

 SesThermMgmntReq
 ^^^^^^^^^^^^^

-Request OBC to monitor Temp of hardware in every ``n ms (duration)``.
-Callback is received to application if Temp of hardware is not between lower and upper thresholds .
+Request SatOS to monitor Temp of hardware in every ``n ms (duration)``.
+Callback is received to SatOS_SDK if Temp of hardware is not between lower and upper thresholds .

 Parameters: